-Another decentralized approach to controlling swarms is using sequential convex programming \cite{18}.
-Sequential convex programming uses multiple iterations to maintain the accuracy of the convex approximations of the constraints which create more efficient trajectories.
-Uncertainties in the trajectories are accounted for when the algorithm is tuned.
-Using sequential convex programming in combination with MPC in real time provides the robustness for the swarm while pushing the agents to the designated targets.
-Morgan also used sequential convex programming to do target assignment (mapping of agents to targets) and trajectory generation for varying swarm sizes through time \cite{15}.
-This method is viable for swarms, but through RFS control, target assignment is not necessary.
+Decentralized control has also been implemented in regards to swarm control.
+Decentralized Model Predictive Control (MPC) was applied to swarms of low-cost spacecraft with limited capabilities for swarm reconfiguration \cite{10}.
+The benefit of this solution is that it decentralizes the computation and communication required for the swarm system.
+In \cite{18}, they used decentralized planning and sequential convex programming to control swarms.
+Using sequential convex programming in combination with MPC in real time provided robustness as the agents converged to designated targets.
+The same authors also used sequential convex programming to do target assignment (mapping of agents to targets) and trajectory generation for varying swarm sizes through time \cite{15}.

-Although these approaches provide a method to control swarm agents, RFS control for large swarms provides computational performance for control of low-cost agents \cite{44}.
-Their MPC solution minimizes the nonquadratic objective function based on the RFS formalism through optimization which is accurate but computationally slow.
-In this work, an RFS control problem using MPC and ILQR is presented to show the viability of ILQR compared to MPC.
-ILQR approximates a quadratic objective function, and iterates to determine a good solution.
-Therefore, ILQR provides a sub-optimal solution compared to MPC, but ILQR provides less complexity and lighter computational load than the MPC counterpart.

-The objectives of the paper are to form the control background using RFS theory and to control swarming agents using MPC and ILQR in combination with behavioral distribution control.
-Through the RFS optimal control method, swarm intensities can converge to target destinations, repel each other, and vary in swarm size or target destinations.
-By using an ILQR solution, a quadratic approximation of the objective function is determined and minimized which decreases the computational complexity of minimizing the objective function compared to the MPC solution.
-Then, the RFS control method is applied to a physical spacecraft relative motion swarm problem with perfect and imperfect information.
-The Gaussian mixture probability hypothesis filter (GM-PHD filter) is used to provide estimates for RFS control which allows for the control of large spacecraft swarms.